rbair23/W3C-Work/Core TD profile for HTTP-REST.md

 ##### Recommended practice:

-If a IF-TD is used within a company, the email address of the developer SHOULD be used in this field, if the IF-TD is provided externally, a support email address conforming to the mailto scheme (https://tools.ietf.org/html/rfc6068) SHOULD be used.
+If an IF-TD is used within a company, the email address of the developer SHOULD be used in this field, if the IF-TD is provided externally, a support email address conforming to the mailto scheme (https://tools.ietf.org/html/rfc6068) SHOULD be used.

 ### Properties